How to Build A Safe Room In An Existing Home

 - Ballistic and blast windows can replace existing annealed windows to provide an equal protection level as the room’s other security features.
 The most cost-effective ballistic windows are fixed assemblies, usually called “picture windows“.
 Generally, windows of these types are fixed and inoperable.
 However, we offer some of the only operable bulletproof windows, which some clients desire for ventilation and escape route purposes.

 Step 4: Select Secure Entry Door

-- The door to your panic room is the most important security feature of your room.
+- The door to your panic room is the most important security feature of your walk-in safe room.
 It is the first place that criminals will attempt entry through for it is the only security component of the room that is literally designed to allow people to pass through.

 - The door locking capabilities will depend on your planned use of the room.
 If planning to secure valuables, the door must be lockable from the outside.
-The unlocking method can be sophisticated though a convenient one makes use of the room for a greater amount of one’s valuables more likely.
+The unlocking method can be sophisticated though a convenient one makes use of the panic room for a greater amount of one’s valuables more likely.